kylegrahammatzen/test-repo/README.md

-# Git & GitHub - Understanding Fireship's Course
+# Git & GitHub - Understanding Fireship Course

 A fast-paced course for getting up to speed with Git and Github